AntonioND/gba-switch-to-gbc/README.md

 - GB Micro: Correct boot ROM animation, with sound.
 Nintendo logo is white (GBC CPU reads 0s?).
 - DS: Doesn't work at all.
 Black screen.
 I suppose it hangs in the infinite loop at the end of the code.

+It seems that the GB Micro in GBC mode can't read anything from the cart.
+I have to do more tests, but I've tried a cartridge that runs at 3.3V and the GB Micro doesn't load garbage in the Nintendo logo like the real GBC or MGB.

 A video:

 [https://www.youtube.com/watch?v=-SkR8SAdS9w](https://www.youtube.com/watch?v=-SkR8SAdS9w)